Niaratho/kafka-workshop/04_message_schemas/README.md

 A very common issue when implementing stream processing pipelines with Kafka is a mismatch between the expected and actual message format.
 Kafka itself does not care about the message content, so it does not have any build-in mechanisms for ensuring data consistency.
-Let us examine this problem
+Let's examine this problem.

 **Tasks**
-1. Update the consumer app, so that it can deserialize `User` messages.
+1. Update the `user-consumer app`, so that it can deserialize `SimpleUser` messages.
 2. Let the producer send a continuous flow of messages.
 Use the new consumer to parse these messages.
 3. Use the `kafka-console-producer` to send a few messages that do not comply with the known user schema, e.g. by introducing additional fields or sending entirely different content.
 Examine the behaviour of the consumer